JAlcocerT/JAlcocerT/content/blog/dev-firebase-auth.md

 **Intro**

-Because LogTo email verifications works.
+Because LogTo email verifications worked for me [here](https://jalcocert.github.io/JAlcocerT/testing-tinyauth/#logto-authentication) and [here](https://jalcocert.github.io/JAlcocerT/using-stripe-with-flask/)

-But if you want the gmail social signup/in, you need the paid tier (???
-TBC WIP)
+But if you want the gmail social signup/in, you need the paid tier (*or I did not know how to do make it work*)

 Today we are going to use: